 Steps to Consider in Preparation for the National School Walkout

-- Determine if your activist network has an “in” in the high school.
+- For other activists: determine if your activist network has an “in” in the high school.
 Given the quick turnaround needed to make this a success, someone with knowledge of the high school may be best equipped to interface with student leaders, faculty advisors, motivated teachers, and the School Administration.
 Consider sending an email to your local Resistance list or posting to a relevant social media group asking if anyone would be interested in helping register students to vote.
 You’re looking for a student in the high school, someone who works in the high school, or someone who is the parent of a student in the high school.
 These are valuable relationships to build and nurture.

 - Try to identify who is organizing the walkout.
 If the organizer(s) for an existing walkout are unknown, try to identify some students or teachers who are helping to organize the walkout and reach out to them with your interest in helping to register students.